-IF the user taps the Back arrow, return to screen 3 without the selected UOM in context
+IF the user taps the Back arrow, return to Screen 2: Scan Item

-Navigate to Screen 5: Answer Questions
+Navigate to Screen 4: Answer Questions

 Outputs

 Labor Management

 TBD

-Screen 5: Answer Questions
+Screen 4: Answer Questions

 After the user scans the Ilpn and Item, MAWM asks the user a configurable list of questions.
 All configured questions are asked to the user in sequence, and these questions are all assumed to require Yes/No answers.
 If the user answers Yes to any question, then all subsequent questions are skipped, and the user is automatically navigated to the Confirm Disposition screen.